What’s missing from Strategy Execution? (Strategy execution methodologies series. Post 5)

 Yet, even after closing these gaps, there were still shortfalls.
 Even in projects where strong project management and change management are effective there are still places where teams have to “muscle through”.

-“We moved past change management 10 years ago,” our chairman, Daryl Conner, said.
+“We moved past change management 10 years ago,” Daryl Conner, said.
 We were talking about Strategy Execution with a client and there was an obvious moment of reflection in the group.
 “Yeah,” I thought.

 Daryl went on to explain, “As we studied the patterns of winners and losers in transformational change, it became clear that there were gaps beyond change management.
 Our current approach addresses these.”